 Tips & Advice on Catering for Confirmation & First Communion Celebrations at Home

 These days a great deal of families are celebrating by hosting parties at home with friends and family; so bear in mind this is not the typical children’s birthday party nor is it a wedding!
 You will have guests of all ages.
-Here are some useful hints / tips from Catherine Fulvio to host a successful informal buffet: Always prepare for the rain although the days are lovely in April and May, hire / purchase / borrow a small marquee or pop up gazebos.
+Here are some useful hints and tips to host a successful informal buffet: Always prepare for the rain although the days are lovely in April and May, hire / purchase / borrow a small marquee or pop up gazebos.

-For the FOOD:
+For the Food

-- Plan food that can be prepared in advance
+Plan food that can be prepared in advance

-- Prepare food that will not spoil with standing
+Prepare food that will not spoil with standing

-- Don’t be “shy” to delegate – ask an Auntie to bake the family’s favourite chocolate cake
+Don’t be “shy” to delegate – ask an Auntie to bake the family’s favourite chocolate cake

-- Choose a selection of dishes & desserts that are suitable for self-service and appeal to all ages
+Choose a selection of dishes & desserts that are suitable for self-service and appeal to all ages

-- Homemade truffles make a wonderful finishing touch to any party and can be prepared in advance involving the children
+Homemade truffles make a wonderful finishing touch to any party and can be prepared in advance involving the children

-- Make sure that you have sufficient quantities and possibly a few extras for the unexpected guests on the day
+Make sure that you have sufficient quantities and possibly a few extras for the unexpected guests on the day

-- Let your child choose the colour he / she would like for flowers, balloons, serviettes etc.
+Let your child choose the colour he / she would like for flowers, balloons, serviettes etc.